How to Wisely Deal With Difficult Customers?By Femto15 Team - September 26, 2019

 - Don't worry; you will gain enough knowledge over time.
 We all keep learning.

-- Make sure there is a specific workflow that determines what to do and who to ask when there is info you don't know.
+- Make sure there is a specific workflow that determines what to do and who to ask when there is something you don't know.

 - Don't say "I don't know"!
 That's not the right response to the situation, rather rephrase the question to the customer and let them know you are checking the answer.